psychogun/psychogun.github.io/docs/linux/Stratum-1-NTP-Server-using-Raspberry-Pi.md

 Save and Apply Changes

-Go to Services > DHCP Server and select your interface VLAN28_NTP.
+Go to <kbd>Services</kbd>, <kbd>DHCP Server</kbd> and select your interface <kbd>VLAN28_NTP</kbd>.

 * Enable DHCP server on VLAN28_NTP interface
 * Range: From 192.168.28.2 To: 192.168.28.2

+Attach the Raspberry Pi to the assigned interface through an ethernet cable.

-Go to Services > NTP and Add our NTP server with an address of 192.168.28.2 and select Prefer.
+Go to <kbd>Services</kbd>, <kbd>NTP</kbd> and Add our NTP server with an address of 192.168.28.2 and select <kbd>Prefer</kbd>.

-You should now see under Status > NTP that our NTP server at `192.168.28.2` is our active Peer.
+You should now see under <kbd>Status</kbd>, NTP that our NTP server at `192.168.28.2` is our active Peer.

 In NTP, there exist two states for an NTP server.
 A "truechimer", which is providing accurate time, and a "false ticker", which is providing inaccurate time.
 NTP has a selection process for which it works to eliminate "false tickers" by checking the time offsets received from a number of sources.
 It works to enter into an agreement over which system likely has the most accurate time.
 Therefore, you should not delete the default pool of NTP servers in the PfSense configuration.

 Better yet, is to add some geographical Stratum 1 servers to your list: [http://support.ntp.org/bin/view/Servers/StratumOneTimeServers](http://support.ntp.org/bin/view/Servers/StratumOneTimeServers).

-You should configure your non-GPS time source systems to use 5 NTP upstream servers.
-If you sync to a single upstream time source, NTP will trust this time source's clock.
+You should configure your non-GPS time source systems to use atleast 5 NTP upstream servers.

+<kbd>NB:</kbd> If you sync to a **single** upstream time source, NTP will trust this time source's clock.
 It could be 10 seconds off, 10 minutes off, 10 days off, or 10 years off.
 NTP can trust it and sync to it.

 ## Standalone connection
 Comment out all the _external_ `pool`/`server` lines in `/etc/ntp.conf`, because we are not using internet for time sync anymore.

 It is written in the documentation, that the PPS is taken in account only in cases when a "normal" time source is reached - because a PPS itself serves only a signal, not a date & time. __PPS believed only if prefer peer correct and within 128 ms.__ Our other time source would then be the NMEA.
-Also, from the documentation [http://www.satsignal.eu/ntp/Raspberry-Pi-quickstart.html](http://www.satsignal.eu/ntp/Raspberry-Pi-quickstart.html) __Note: you must add a preferred server or PPS doesn’t work.__
+Also, from the documentation [http://www.satsignal.eu/ntp/Raspberry-Pi-quickstart.html](http://www.satsignal.eu/ntp/Raspberry-Pi-quickstart.html)
+<kbd>Note:</kbd> you must add a preferred server or PPS doesn’t work.__

 The NMEA gps data are not very accurate in sync by nature of gps NMEA string handling (the strings arrives not very syncroniusly via serial port and there are many additional gps data where its amount depends on how many satelites are in view and the baud rate of serial connection).
-So its jitter can be up to 500ms, in average it is something around 300 ms. That is good enough, to set the local date time to a correct value, but is far away to be very accurate as it should for a stratum1 ntp server.
+So its jitter can be up to 500ms.
+In average it is something around 300 ms. That is good enough, to set the local date time to a correct value, but is far away to be very accurate as it should for a stratum 1 ntp server.

 The `ntp` keeps to stay at the NMEA source and will therefore never switck to the very precise PPS clock source, because of it's time is out of bounds.